 Gen Z is at the forefront of the new “omnichannel” consumer movement.
 This generation discovers and purchases products in-store, online, on-the-go—and via Spotify.
 They’ve grown up with a mobile device in their hand, and now they have their own distinct expectations of the retail experience.

 Retail brands that want to reach next-gen consumers have to align their approach with Gen Z shopping habits and deliver on the natural connectivity that Gen Zs anticipate.
 It’s not enough to stock your shelves and send out a mailer.
-Brands have to reach shoppers in contextual moments—and provide a common thread of brand appropriateness in each one of those touchpoints.
+Brands have to use retail marketing to reach shoppers in contextual moments—and provide a common thread of brand appropriateness in each one of those touchpoints.

 Unlike earlier generations, Zs consider the consumer role and impact to extend well beyond simple transactions—and expect retail brands to demonstrate awareness of the issues they care about.1 Zs want to know: How do you treat your employees?
 How and where are your products produced?
 Are your delivery methods sustainable, down to gas or electric trucks?